Alberta wildfire fighters prepare for hot, dry days ahead

-May 12 (Reuters) - An extended period of hot dry weather that risks worsening wildfires in Alberta began on Friday, with special weather alerts in place across western Canada and officials warning people to be vigilant.
+May 12 (Reuters) - An extended period of hot, dry weather that risks worsening wildfires in Alberta began on Friday, with special weather alerts in place across western Canada and officials urging people to be vigilant.

 More than 100 wildfires have ignited across Alberta since last week, forcing tens of thousands of people to evacuate their homes and oil and gas producers to shut in at least 319,000 barrels of oil equivalent per day (boepd), or 3.7% of the country's production.

 A few days of cooler weather and rain helped firefighters tackle some blazes.
-There were 82 fires burning and more than 16,000 evacuees as of Thursday afternoon, and most of the shuttered oil and gas production had been restored.
+There were 74 fires burning and about 16,500 evacuees as of Friday afternoon, officials in Alberta said in a briefing.

+Although recent cooling helped to restore most of the shuttered oil and gas production, expectations of rising temperatures over the weekend have raised concerns about further production cuts and evacuations.

 "Maximum daytime highs will be close to 30 degrees (centigrade) which would be 10 to 15 degrees above seasonal values," federal ministry Environment Canada said in a special weather statement.